 One is the loneliest number – a fact any pooch can tell you!

-Your dog would love to spend 24/7 with you, but the truth is that many of us need to spend large parts of the day working in an office or running errands out and about.
-While some humans treasure alone time, dogs despise it.
+Your dog would love to spend 24/7 with you, but the truth is that many of us need to spend large parts of the day working in an office or out and about while running errands.
+And while some humans treasure alone time, most of our dogs despise it.

 2. Hire a Dog Walker